 I took my Canon 5D Mark IV, a 70-200 f/2.8 L II lens, and a 2 x extender, giving me a range of 400 mm.
 Settled comfortably on the boat, shooting away at everything we passed like a crazed paparazzo at a celebrity wedding, I was absolutely in my happiest of happy places.

-And with all the gear I needed and a great viewpoint, I was able to capture these beauties:
+And with all the gear I needed and a great viewpoint, I was able to capture some fabulous birds and animals.

 Plenty of pied kingfishers, which were everywhere.